trimble-oss/sql-log-shipping-service/README.md

 * Extract the application binary files
 * Create appsettings.json.

 The log shipping service runs as a Windows service.
 Configure the service using the "appsettings.json" configuration file.
-There is an example config provided "appsettings.json.example" that you can use as a starting point.
+There is an example config provided [appsettings.json.azure.example](appsettings.json.azure.example) or [appsettings.json.unc.example](appsettings.json.unc.example) that you can use as a starting point.
 You should review and edit the entries in the "Config" section of the file.

+**Azure**
 ```json
   "Config": {
     "ContainerUrl": "https://your_storage_account.blob.core.windows.net/uour_container_name",